geekysuavo/nusutils/README.md

 ### Installing

-You will need to have Julia 0.4.0-dev compiled and installed in order to build **nusutils**.
-It is recommended that you compile and install from the latest GitHub nightly commit.
+You will need to have Julia compiled and installed in order to build **nusutils**.
+It is recommended that you download the latest version from your distribution's package manager.
+In my hands, v1.12.1 from Homebrew works great.

 Once Julia is installed into the path, you can compile and install **gaputil**, **rejutil** and **jitutil** as follows: